-Perfectly cooked Smothered Green Beans get their flavor from Cajun seasonings, smoky bacon and ham, and an oniony sauce.
-It's a delicious way to dress up a plain old vegetable for an impressive side dish, Cajun-Style.
+Perfectly cooked smothered green beans with potatoes get their flavor from Cajun seasonings, smoky bacon and ham, and an oniony sauce.
+This delicious dish dresses up a plain old vegetable for an impressive yet easy side dish, Cajun-style.

 I’m an Amazon Associate.
 Please note there are Affiliate Links with Amazon in the content of the Louisiana Woman Blog, and I will earn a commission if you purchase through those links.
 Thank you!